-Car sharing is a way to enjoy the benefits of a car, but not have to deal with the cost and responsibilities that comes with ownership.
+Car sharing is a way to enjoy the benefits of a car, but not have to deal with the cost and responsibilities that come with ownership.
 Rather than paying to have a car all the time, you only pay for when you actually use a car—often by the hour or by the day.
 Car sharing is gaining ground in cities across America—and Seattle is no exception.
-Zipcar already has a strong presence in Seattle and other car sharing companies and peer-to-peer sharing networks are gaining a foothold as well.
+Companies like Zipcar and Car2Go already have a strong presence in Seattle and other car sharing companies and peer-to-peer sharing networks are gaining a foothold as well.
 More options are sure to come!

 01 of 05

 Benefits of Car Sharing

 - As long as you don’t need a car every day, car sharing can be much cheaper than owning a car.
 Rates range depending on the type of car and how long you need it, but start at around $9-$12/hour and $80-$90/day.

 - You don’t have to worry about monthly car insurance fees or gas.

 - You also don’t have to worry about car maintenance, oil changes or surprise car issues.